EcoWater Stiff or Seized Bypass Valve

 Possible Causes

-Scale buildup inside bypass, Dried or damaged O-rings, Lack of operation over long periods
+Scale buildup inside the bypass, Dried or damaged O-rings, Lack of operation over long periods

 How to Fix / Troubleshooting

-Safety first: Shut off main water if necessary and relieve pressure by opening a faucet before forcing any valve.
+Safety first: Shut off the main water supply if necessary and relieve pressure by opening a faucet before attempting to force any valve.
 Unplug the unit.

 Steps to correct: